 A. Final Inspection.
 The Department will perform a Final Inspection for the sole purpose of relieving the Contractor of maintenance responsibility for the Work.

-The Final Inspection shall be a limited visual review of the Work and shall only serve as the Department’s verification that the Work appears substantially complete.
-Final Inspection does not waive any available rights or remedies of the Department, nor divest the Contractor of any responsibility for compliance with the contract or liability for damages.
+The Final Inspection shall be a limited visual review of the Work and shall only serve as the LPA’s verification that the Work appears substantially complete.
+Final Inspection does not waive any available rights or remedies of the LPA, nor divest the DBT of any responsibility for compliance with the contract or liability for damages.

 Notify the Engineer when the Project is complete and all of the Engineer’s punch list items are complete.
 If the Engineer agrees the Project is complete, then within 10 business days the District Final Inspector will inspect the Work and categorize it as one of the following: